Operation Windsor: 5 July

 Less than 1 mi from the outskirts of Caen, the 8th Canadian Infantry Brigade posed a threat to German positions in the town.
-With most of the defence concentrated north of Caen and by the River Odon, it was feared that Anglo-Canadian forces could attack from Carpiquet and bypass the majority of the defences.
+With most of the defence concentrated north of Caen and by the River Odon, it was feared by the Germans that Anglo-Canadian forces could attack from Carpiquet and bypass the majority of the defences.
 Despite growing misgivings about the effectiveness of immediate counter-attacks, Kurt Meyer ordered the SS to retake Carpiquet.
 Units from the 1st SS-Panzer Division prepared to counter-attack Carpiquet from Francqueville with tanks, artillery, mortars and infantry.

-Shortly after midnight, the first of the SS counter-attacks began and although thirteen tanks had been lost the previous day, the 10th Canadian Armoured Regiment and the mortars of the Cameron Highlanders, defeated the attack and inflicted many casualties.
+Shortly after midnight, the first of the SS counter-attacks began and although thirteen tanks had been lost the previous day, the 10th Canadian Armoured Regiment and the mortars of the Cameron Highlanders defeated the attack and inflicted many casualties.
 By dawn, almost no ground had been gained by the attackers and by noon, the 8th Canadian Infantry Brigade and 10th Canadian Armoured Regiment had defeated three counter-attacks, with the assistance of artillery and Typhoon fighter-bombers.
 The village remained firmly in Canadian occupation, although subject to frequent Nebelwerfer and mortar bombardment.

 Aftermath

 Analysis

 Windsor was the first set-piece attack by the 3rd Canadian Division and left the Germans in control of Carpiquet airport, which obliged the 43rd Division to retire from Verson and Fontaine-Etoupefour.
-In 2005, Reid wrote that the attack should have been made by two brigades rather than one and an extra battalion.
-The attached battalion managed to reach the hangars and fight their way through them but were ordered to withdraw twice.
-The success of the Germans defenders in maintaining their hold on the airfield, except for the north end and Carpiquet village, left the Canadians in a salient which was counter-attacked several times.
+In 2005, Reid wrote that the attack should have been made by two brigades rather than one and an attached battalion.
+The extra battalion reached the hangars and fought their way through them but were ordered to withdraw twice.
+The success of the German defenders in maintaining their hold on the airfield, except for the north end and Carpiquet village, left the Canadians in a salient which was counter-attacked several times.
 The failure of the brigade to reach all its objectives, led to doubts about the fitness of Keller for his command, although the preparations for Operation Charnwood might have been the reason for Keller delegating planning for Operation Windsor to the 8th Canadian Infantry Brigade commander, Brigadier K. G. Blackader.

 Three days after Operation Windsor, the 3rd Canadian Infantry Division took part in Operation Charnwood.
 On 9 July, the 8th Canadian Infantry Brigade captured Carpiquet airfield and by nightfall, the northern half of Caen had been captured.
 On 18 July British and Canadian forces launched Operation Atlantic and Operation Goodwood in which the Canadians captured the Caen districts on the south bank and the British captured ground to the east and south of the city.
 Canadian forces then attacked German positions on Verrières Ridge in Operation Spring.